awmckinley/config/modules/img.lib/README.md

-# Image Library
+# Image Metadata Tools

-Software for managing image libraries.
+Software for reading, writing, and managing metadata in image files.